eejdoowad/dawoodjee.com/src/blog/web-agency.md

   - programming
 ---

-_This is a post about giving individuals agency over their web browsing experience._

-Reader mode is a fantastic browser feature because it standardizes how content is displayed across disparate websites, removing distracting clutter and the need to learn the bespoke UI of each website.
+Reader mode is a fantastic browser feature because it standardizes how content is displayed across disparate websites, removing distractions and the need to learn each website's bespokoe interface.
 RSS readers take this concept to its extreme by automatically providing a standardized feed of content, removing the need to navigate custom UIs to find content.
 Which is great when you know before-hand what content you care about, but doesn't address the need for content-on-demand.
 If you're listening to a song and find yourself interested in the history behind it, then you'll need to search for it and navigate the web to